 11. Nursing bras (yes, plural)

-Can we be realistic here for a sec?
-Chances are, you won't be comfortable having your baby sleeping a couple rooms away.
-You'll very likely want him close.
-And if you travel, you will need somewhere for him to sleep.
-So, look for a port-a-crib/playpen with a bassinet attachment.
+If you intend to travel with your little one, you'll likely want a portable crib/playpen with a bassinet attachment.
 You can use it at home or on the road, and it's more cost-effective than a fixed bassinet or cradle.

-Babies spit (and spit up) often — and when you're burping them, guess where all that stuff goes.
-Yep, right onto your shoulder and back.
-The burp cloth gives it a place to land without making a mess.
+And speaking of washing: Babies spit up (and spit up) often.
+And when you're burping them, guess where all that stuff goes?
+Yep, right onto your shoulder.
+Burp cloths will give that spit-up a non-blouse place to land.